denten-books/plain-text/2-device.md

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the culture conserve, or the robot, other than through submission, actual destruction, and social revolution" [@moreno_who_1953, 233].
-So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?* He is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
+So wrote the Austrian-American psychiatrist, Jacob L. Moreno in his idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?*[^ln2-moreno]

+[^ln2-moreno]: Moreno is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
 Sociologists have also recently rediscovered his formative work on network analysis.
 His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Moreno was also a humanist and a philosopher of technology and culture.
 In opposition to eugenics, a popular philosophy at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

-Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or what Moreno alternatively called the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
-Robots for Moreno encompass all devices, social structures, and products of the mind that diminish creativity.
+Humanity, according to Moreno, faced two major threats: one, the aggression from other human beings, and two, the aggression of robots or what he called the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
-With time, "technical devices" and the "methods in the making of cultural products" are inherited and "used with less friction."
-For Moreno, technology was above all a labor-saving device, creativity being the single most important kind of labor.
-When the effort of creativity diminishes significantly, humans begin to "neglect and abandon the genuine and outstanding creative process."
-The robot leads to the extinguishing of "all the active, living moments," striving towards the "illusion of the finished, perfected product" [@moreno_who_1953, 233].
-This illusion reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spontaneous activity.
-Through robots, life then becomes a script.
+When Moreno referred to robots, he meant all devices, social structures, and products of the mind that diminish creativity.
+With time, he thought, we begin to inherit technics passively and to "use with less friction."
+For Moreno, creativity was the highest form of human labor and technology was above all a labor-saving device.
+When the effort of creativity diminished, he argued, humans began to "neglect and abandon the genuine and outstanding creative process."
+Robots, in short, would extinguish "all the active, living moments," striving towards the "illusion of the finished, perfected product" [@moreno_who_1953, 233].
+Humans would be reduced to "machine-addicts" who reside in a "jungle of robots" that would suffocate all their spontaneous activity.

-In the name of comfort, safety, and prolonged life, technocracy disempowers the very subjects whose lives it claims to preserve.
+In the name of comfort, safety, and prolonged life, Moreno continued, technocracy disempowers the very subjects whose lives it claims to preserve.
 The zootechnical animal exchanges the human capacity for self-determination for the promised certainty of a better future.
+The eugenic dreamer, Moreno
-Moreno wrote:
+wrote:

-> The eugenic dreamer and the technological dreamer have one idea in common to substitute and hasten the slow process of nature.
+> and the technological dreamer have one idea in common to substitute and hasten the slow process of nature.
 Once the creative process is encapsulated in a book it is *given*; it can be recapitulated eternally by everybody without the effort of creating anew.
 Once a machine for a certain pattern of performance is invented a certain produce can be turned out in infinite numbers practically without effort [...]
 Once that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book off a press [@moreno_who_1953, 236].

-Similar to king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought itself.
-Instrumental and institutional mechanisms alike fell under suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
-Contrary to my intuitions, this list places both books and bombs at the same level of analysis.
-For Moreno, the one resembles the other in that they both embody a kind of agency detached from its human sources.
+Similar to king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought.
+Instrumental and institutional mechanisms alike fell under his suspicion: the plow, pen, book, gun; central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+For Moreno, books and bombs resembled one another because they both embodied agency detached from human sources.
 Once released, both books and bombs seem to act in the world autonomously; they do not reach their destination at once; their impact is delayed in time and space.
 Volition so detached and animated operates without consensus or comprehension.
-Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.

-Near immortal, images of the past proliferate and crowd out the present.
+Unlike speech, which is extinguished as soon as a conversation ends, written words from the past persist and proliferate.
+"Once off the press," Moreno
-Moreno wrote:
+wrote:

-> Once off the press, the parent, the producer, the author is immaterial; the
+> the parent, the producer, the author is immaterial; the book goes to all
-> book goes to all places and to all people, it does not care where it is read
+> places and to all people, it does not care where it is read and by whom.
-> and by whom.
-Many robots have further in common the attribute of comparative
+> Many robots have further in common the attribute of comparative immortality.
-> immortality.
-A book, a film, an atomic bomb, they do not perish in the human
+> A book, a film, an atomic bomb, they do not perish in the human sense, the
-> sense, the same capacity is always there, they can be reproduced *ad
+> same capacity is always there, they can be reproduced *ad infinitum* [...]
-> infinitum* [...]
-Our human world is increasingly filled with robots and
+> Our human world is increasingly filled with robots and there seems to be no
-> there seems to be no end to new forms and new developments
+> end to new forms and new developments [...]
+Many of the robots have also
+> the attribute in common of being able to affect human beings or other
+> "targets at a distance," a book, a radio or a television sender can
+> entertain or teach at a distance, like a gun, a rocket and an atomic bomb
+> can kill people and destroy at a distance.
+The book is a robot par
-> [@moreno_who_1953, 239].
+> excellence [@moreno_who_1953, 238-9].

 In the aftermath of World War II, Moreno expanded the first edition of his book to consider the ultimate automaton, the atomic bomb.
 "Mankind has been